Stevenfavour/Linuxfundametal0/README23.md

 ![](./Img23/1.png)

-We then move ahead to install java, as this is prerequisite to install and use jenkins.
+We then move ahead to install Java, as this is a prerequisite to install and use Jenkins.
 Jenkins requires Java (version 17 or later is recommended).
 Amazon Corretto is a good choice.

 ![](./Img23/2.png)

-Verify this succefull insatllation using `java -version` command;
+Verify this successful installation using the `java -version` command.

 ![](./Img23/3.png)